hemidactylus/mlops-speedrun-spamclassifier/README.md

 > or a load-balancer, in which case the API should look for the
 > value of the `X-Forwarded-For` request header.

+As a last remark, in case the number of items retrieved by the `/recent_call_log` endpoint is expected to be very high, it might be unwieldy to first fetch them all and then send them in the request;
+an alternative, leaner approach, based on lazily consuming the rows returned by the database query and constructing the response as "Chunked", can be seen at work for instance [here](https://github.com/awesome-astra/sample-astra-fastapi-app/blob/main/api.py#L47-L53).

 #### The user-data API

 The other API, kept as a separate service out of cleanliness,